pact-foundation/pact-ruby/README.md

 The service prints messages it recieves to stdout which can be really useful when diagnosing issues with pacts.

+## TODO

+Short term:
+- Rename ConsumerExpectation to ConsumerContract????
+- Simplify set up for consumer
+  - Move server spawning into to the "at" method
+  - automatically register before and after hooks in consumer
+- Provide before and after hooks and a place to define the app for Pact configuration in producer (remove Rspc from interface of Pact setup)
+- Make producer state lookup try consumer defined state first, then fall back to global one
+- Put producer and consumer name into pact file
+- Remove consumer name from the rake task, as it should now be able to be determined from the pact file.

+Long term:
+- Decouple Rspec from Pact and make rspec-pact gem for easy integration

 ## Contributing